MP's 'dark moments' over misconduct probe

 The MP for Central Suffolk and North Ipswich said the allegations had put a "tremendous toll" on his own mental health and wellbeing.

-Mr Poulter was placed under investigation after fellow Conservative MP Andrew Bridgen alleged that women had complained about being treated inappropriately by him.
+Dr Poulter was placed under investigation after fellow Conservative MP Andrew Bridgen alleged that women had complained about being treated inappropriately by him.

 He was referred to an internal disciplinary committee which found there was "insufficient evidence to support the complaint made against him".

-Mr Poulter said he was pleased to be cleared, although he had "no doubt" he would be.
+Dr Poulter said he was pleased to be cleared, although he had "no doubt" he would be.

 "When anybody is accused of something they haven't done, it's a terrible thing to have happen," he said.